 The Schotts Lake deposit is interpreted to sit on the eastern limb of a synformal anticline.
 The western limb has not been explored adequately.
-There are a string of VTEM and SpectrEM on the western limb that plunge in the same direction as the VTEM and SpectrEM from the eastern limb (Schotts Lake deposit).
+There are a string of VTEM and SpectrEM anomalies on the western limb that plunge in the same direction as the VTEM and SpectrEM anomalies from the eastern limb (Schotts Lake deposit).
 DPEM coverage is recommended to adequately cover the western limb, over the lake and to the north near the deposit.

 The 2015 geophysical survey identified several highly prospective conductors, namely conductor #4 located south of the Schott’s Lake deposit.
 Geophysical interpretation suggests this could be a faulted offset of the Schott’s Lake deposit and has not been drill tested.

 Other prospective areas include to the north and north east of the deposit area where drilling has not tested the projected depth of dip of the Schott’s Lake deposit.

 Eagle Plains Resources is a project generator with mineral exploration properties of merit that meet qualifying transaction requirements.
 The Schott's Lake Project is available for option to joint-venture partners.
 We facilitate the listing process for capital pool companies and initial public offerings while providing technical expertise for exploration programs.
 Companies interested in co-operatively exploring any of these projects please contact: Tim Termuende at firstname.lastname@example.org or Mike Labach at email@example.com or call 1 866 Hunt Ore (486-8673).